bilal-fazlani/commanddotnet/docs/V3/Extensibility/interceptors.md

 ## Inherited options

-Inherited options provide a way to assign the interceptor option an an option of the executed subcommand.
+Inherited options provide a way to assign the interceptor option to the final executed subcommand.

+To the user, the option will appear as an option for executable subcommands instead of the defining command.

 Using the previous example, change `int radix` to `[Option(AssignToExecutableSubcommands = true)] int radix`